Fazlur Rahman Malik: Early career

 After completing his studies, Fazlur Rahman began his teaching career, initially at Durham University, where he taught Persian and Islamic philosophy.
 He later joined McGill University, where he taught Islamic studies until 1961.
 During his time at McGill, he formed a close association with the Palestinian-American philosopher Ismail al-Faruqi, introduced through Wilfred Cantwell Smith, the founder of McGill’s Institute of Islamic Studies.
 Under Smith’s mentorship, al-Faruqi delved deeply into Christian and Jewish theological studies, with Fazlur Rahman observing that Smith's guidance significantly shaped al-Faruqi’s comparative approach to religious studies and interfaith dialogue.

 Return to Pakistan

 In 1961, Fazlur Rahman returned to Pakistan at the request of President Ayub Khan to lead the Central Institute of Islamic Research in Karachi, which had been established by the Pakistani government to integrate Islamic principles into the nation’s public affairs.
 He also supported a two-year appointment for al-Faruqi at the Institute, where al-Faruqi served as a visiting professor.
 Reflecting on this period, Fazlur Rahman noted that the experience broadened al-Faruqi’s understanding of cultural diversity within Islam, ultimately shaping his approach to comparative religion and meta-religion.
 Despite his efforts, the political climate in Pakistan presented significant obstacles to Fazlur Rahman’s vision.
-Orthodox ulema opposed his modernist interpretations, and as Ayub Khan’s political influence waned.
-He ultimately resigned from the position in September 1968 and relocated to the United States.
+Orthodox ulema opposed his modernist interpretations, and as Ayub Khan’s political influence waned, Fazlur Rehman ultimately resigned from the position in September 1968 and relocated to the United States.